 Let Time Horizon Lead the Way

-The main idea behind the Bucket approach is to segment the portfolio by the spending time horizon: Assets that will be tapped sooner are parked in short-term holdings, and longer-term monies are stashed in higher-returning, higher-volatility asset types, mainly stocks.
+The main idea behind the bucket approach is to segment the portfolio by the spending time horizon: Assets that will be tapped sooner are parked in short-term holdings, and longer-term monies are stashed in higher-returning, higher-volatility asset types, mainly stocks.

 As noted earlier, the conservative portfolio's focus is on capital/purchasing power preservation and income production, so it stakes roughly 70% in bonds and cash.
 That will likely strike many retirees and pre-retirees as overly bond-heavy.
 After all, starting yields are minuscule, and the next few decades are unlikely to be as kind to bonds as the previous three were.
 Yields will go up, but they'll hurt bond prices in the process.

 In recognition of that fact, I've generally aimed to steer the portfolio away from the most interest-rate-sensitive bonds.
 Moreover, as with the Moderate and Aggressive portfolios, the specific parameters of the Conservative portfolio can be altered to suit a retiree's own goals and preferences.
-For example, a more risk-tolerant, growth-oriented retiree may choose to hold just one year's worth of cash in Bucket 1 while also shrinking the number of years' worth of assets in bonds, thereby enlarging the equity stake as a percentage of assets.
+For example, a more risk-tolerant, growth-oriented retiree may choose to hold just one year's worth of cash in bucket one while also shrinking the number of years' worth of assets in bonds, thereby enlarging the equity stake as a percentage of assets.

-And though I've supplied specific fund recommendations in my model portfolios, a retiree needn't reinvent the wheel to put the Bucket approach to work: Many of the key ingredients likely already appear in well-diversified retiree and pre-retiree portfolios.
+And though I've supplied specific fund recommendations in my model portfolios, a retiree needn't reinvent the wheel to put the bucket approach to work: Many of the key ingredients likely already appear in well-diversified retiree and pre-retiree portfolios.
 A total stock market index fund or a portfolio of individual dividend-paying equities could stand in for Vanguard Dividend Appreciation (VDADX), for example.
 Meanwhile, a retiree in search of simplification could use an all-in-one-type investment such as T. Rowe Price Spectrum Income (RPSIX) to supplant the individual holdings that make up bucket two.

-The portfolio includes three Buckets, one each for short-, intermediate-, and longer-term spending needs.
+The portfolio includes three buckets, one each for short-, intermediate-, and longer-term spending needs.

 Bucket 1: Years 1-2

 This portion of the portfolio is geared toward meeting near-term spending needs.
 Because of this role, it sticks with true cash instruments, as noncash alternatives like ultrashort bond funds have lower yields and more risk than CDs right now.
-Retirees should use their own expected portfolio withdrawals to back into an appropriate cash target, as discussed here.

 Bucket 2: Years 3-10